F E A T U R E F I L M S

 The personal belongings of the deceased priest Moses reveal the things we never talk about in our lives.

 "The Life of a Dead Man" won the pitching award for funding at the 2015 Athens Film Lab, supported by the AIFF, European Media Desk Funding and the Municipality of Athens.
 The film introduces young actor Apostolos Kolokythas, and shot by award winning DoP Olympia Mytilinaiou ("Strella", "Miss Violence").
-The film was screened in December 2015 at an unofficial special screening with subtitles for the hard of hearing and the deaf, a first for Greek Short Films.
+The film was screened on December 2015 with subtitles for the hard of hearing and the deaf, a first for Greek Short Films.